unplugin/unplugin-auto-import/README.md

 ### Compare to [`unimport`](https://github.com/unjs/unimport)

-From v0.8.0, `unplugin-auto-import` **uses** `unimport` underneath. `unimport` is designed to be a lower level tool (it also powered Nuxt's auto import).
-You can think `unplugin-auto-import` is a wrapper of it that provides more user-friendly config APIs and capability like resolvers.
-Development of new features will mostly happend in `unimport` from now.
+From v0.8.0, `unplugin-auto-import` **uses** `unimport` underneath. `unimport` is designed to be a lower-level tool (it also powered Nuxt's auto import).
+You can think `unplugin-auto-import` is a wrapper of it that provides more user-friendly config APIs and capabilities like resolvers.
+Development of new features will mostly happen in `unimport`` from now.

 ### Compare to [`vue-global-api`](https://github.com/antfu/vue-global-api)